jatofi-official/migration-eu-analysis/Ideas/plan.md

     * Slovakia data (Optional)

 ### To improve
-- readability of large numbers on most graphs [Andrej]
+- Improvement of country label readability on asylum graphs + shortening EU label

 ### What to do next
 - What type of migrants go to which country [Andrej ?]
     * age, gender, origin country
     * map, pie charts
+    * flow chart

-- Describe flow of migrants [?]
+- Describe flow of migrants [Jakub]
     * show the flow of migrants on a map
     * which countries gain/lose people due to migration
     * lots of maps

 - Why do people migrate to countries?
-[Erik, Jakub]
+[Erik, Aďo]
     * Compare immigration in countries with:
         + GDP (Nominal, PPP)
         + HDI